avanslaars/redux-actions-course/README.md

 This is the source project for the Reduce Redux Boilerplate Course on egghead.io.

+### Instructions

+1. run `yarn` to install dependencies
+2. In a terminal window, start the dev api server with `yarn dev-server`
+3. In a 2nd terminal tab, run the applicaiton with `yarn dev`

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).